izackwu/ChineseWordSegmentationSystem/README.md

     * If your system's default encoding is not UTF-8, for example, GBK, do as follows:
         1. Edit the file `Python36\Lib\site-packages\pip\compat\__init__.py`.
         2. Replace `return s.decode('utf-8')`(line 75 ) with  `return s.decode('gbk')`.

+* The website doesn't look the same as the [pictures](#how-does-it-look-like)?
+    * Make sure that your computer has access to the Internet, as the website needs to load CSS from CDN.

 * Others?
     * Open a new issue and it will be responded as soon as possible.